This site is for US residents only.

 Additional Medical Interventions

-Using a feeding tube can help provide nutrients if swallowing is too difficult or dangerous, and ventilation devices can provide support for breathing issues.1
+Using a feeding tube can keep you healthy if swallowing is too difficult or dangerous, and ventilation devices can provide support for breathing issues.1

 Disease-Modifying Therapy Management Approaches